Small Group tours

-Central American Adventurous: Its designed this experienced itinerary to you, by the way you will start you trip in Antigua Guatemala and End San Jose Costa Rica, for more 2 weeks travelling you will the real Guatemala Honduras Nicaragua Costa Rica and its different features and dimension.
-You will travel alone with another nice travellers, you will be in the company of other adventurous travelers and local expert tour leaders that will lead you discover the colorful, wonderfull and diverse culture and diverse scenery of this different countries.
-This is a life time experience.!
+Central American Adventurous: Its Vacations adventures package journey very beautiful experienced itinerary to you, by the wonderful way you will start you fantastic trip in Antigua Guatemala and end San Jose Costa Rica, for 2 charming weeks you will travel at rainboiw colors of Guatemala Honduras Nicaragua Costa Rica and its different features and dimension.
+You will travel alone with another nice travellers, you will be in the company of other adventurous travelers and local funny expert tour leaders that will lead you discover the brilliant, colorful and wonderfull diverse colors of culture and diverse scenery of this different countries.
+Comeback different at your home after your vacations.

 Start in: Antigua Guatemala